Property Tax Assessed Value vs Market Value Difference Explained

 Calculating Property Tax Assessment vs Market Value

-if you want to know how to calculate assessed value vs market value, the parameters for each are quite different and can make the process fairly complex.
+if you want to know how to calculate assessed value vs market value, the parameters for each are quite different and can make the process fairly complex.ย While there’s no direct assessed value vs market value calculator (because the values are determined differently), the assessed value is used for property taxes, while market value is used primarily for sale or refinance decisions.

 Assessed value, on the other hand, will require the expertise of a local tax assessor, who will take into account various factors such as property condition, location, and comparable sales.
 However, you can also do a comparative market analysis by researching the assessed values of similar properties in your area and using that information to estimate your own property’s assessed value.